norico/wordpress/README.md

-# wordpress
+# WordPress

-- Initial commit on april 2024
+- Initial commit on 05 april 2024